A guide to Brest Fortress – what there is to see and a little history

 The city of Brest itself, however, is nothing special in my opinion.
 Lonely Planet describes it as being a ‘prosperous and cosmopolitan border town’.
 Personally, I’m not convinced by this statement – the pedestrian thoroughfare (Savetskaya Street) is pleasant enough and a good place to get a drink and something to eat, but the centre has little else to offer.

-Where we stayed in Brest
+Where to stay in Brest

 We stayed at the Hotel Molodyozhnaya in a double room with private bathroom.
 The room was a little bit pokey but apart from that, it was a good choice.
 It’s close to the railway station and pedestrianised Savetskaya Street and the staff spoke a little English and were friendly and polite.
 We paid US$28.00 per night, room only.